STA-360-602L-SU21/Course-Website/content/_index.md

 ### Course Info

-### Playposit

-To gain access to the pre-recorded lecture videos, you will have to enroll in Playposit via Duke.
-There are participation quizzes embedded within the videos.
-These quizzes make up 5% of your final grade (see: [course policies](https://sta-360-602l-su21.github.io/Course-Website/policies/)) so take them seriously.
-To join the class on Playposit, you need create a new account as a student [here](https://www.playposit.com/join).
-Next, you will use the class link, which I will send out via email, to join the class site.

-#### Zoom meetings

-The easiest way for you to join the different Zoom meetings is to log in to Sakai, go to the "Zoom meetings" tab, and click "Upcoming Meetings".
-For the recordings (for lab and discussion sessions), also log in to Sakai, go to the "Zoom meetings" tab, and click "Cloud Recordings".
-Those will be available few minutes after the sessions.

 #### Meeting Times

 There will be no **fully synchronous** meetings.
 There will be pre-recorded lecture videos for each topic.
 There will be Zoom discussion sessions every day (see below for times), but those will be recorded and shared with all students.
 Students are **strongly encouraged** to attend the live sessions and ask questions but students who prefer not to can watch the recordings.